lazyhacker/getgo/README.md

 ### Full Example

-I use getgo make it easier for me to upgrade Go when a new release comes out.
+I use getgo make it easier for me to download Go when a new release comes out.

-The steps are generally:
+Instead of:

 1. Download Go from golang.org.
-1. Verify the download.
+1. Verify the checksum.
-1. Delete /usr/local/go.
+1. Delete the installed version of Go.
-1. Untar the downloaded .tar.gz file to /usr/local
+1. Untar the downloaded .tar.gz.

-With getgo, this will do the above:
+It becomes:

 ```
 sudo rm /usr/local/go